FAQ on USA and PubMed

 Web of Science

-Web of Science is a large multidisciplinary reference and citation database.
+Web of Science is a large interdisciplinary reference and citation database.
 It consists of ten different indexes.
-Exactly what is included depends on the type of subscription you have.
-As a KI affiliate, you have access to the Science Citation Index Expanded, the Social Sciences Citation Index, the Arts & Humanities Citation Index and the Emerging Sources Citation Index.
+Exactly what is included depends on the type of subscription you have to the database.
+As a KI affiliate, you have access to Science Citation Index Expanded, Social Sciences Citation Index, Arts & Humanities Citation Index and Emerging Sources Citation Index.
 These indexes contain material from 1900 onwards.
 Web of Science is produced by Clarivate Analytics.
-Web of Science is a good alternative and complement to PubMed because it is a large, broad quality-controlled database.
-Read more about how to search Web of Science here.
+Web of Science is a good alternative and complement to PubMed because it is a large, broad, quality-controlled database.

 Europe PMC